Your Gardening Guide to Grow and Care for Foxgloves

 foxgloves

-Yes, foxgloves are biennial flowers which means they complete their lifecycle over two years.
+Yes, foxgloves are biennial flowers, meaning they complete their lifecycle over two years.

 In their first year, they focus on vegetative growth, developing a rosette of leaves.